mpolden/unp/README.md

 [![Build Status](https://travis-ci.org/mpolden/unp.svg)](https://travis-ci.org/mpolden/unp)

-`unp` is a small server that monitors directories, verifies SFV files and unpacks archives automatically.
+`unp` monitors a list of configured directories and automatically verifies and unpacks multi-volume RAR archives as they are written.
+A combination of file system events and SFV files are used to determine when archives should be unpacked.

 ## Usage